ryan-mcclue/unsw/comp4920/ass2.md

 # ACTUAL START
+This is introduction of essay.
+Want to have a paragraph each of causal and statistical for FAT.
+Thesis is causal and statisical can get some way there, but as modelling human decision, an actual human is required.
+So, I feel have to not mention human intervention in paragraphs.
+Currently, can only think of explainable AI through non-machine learning AI, e.g. minimax for deep blue chess as a way to acheive FAT without human intervention.
+Please give more examples for the paragraphs using causal and statiscal explanation for each.
+What category would my deep blue example fit into?

 Automated decision making (ADM) systems powered by artificial intelligence are becoming increasingly prevalent in society.
 As a result, ensuring fairness, accountability and transparency (FAT) in these systems is crucial.
+An ADM system is attempting to emulate the deeply nuanced and complex process of human decision making.
 By considering causal and statistical models of explanation, there are potential pathways for acheiving FAT in ADM systems.
+However, due to the computational limitation, it's only theoretical that these systems could model the full complexity and context depdent process of human thought.
-However, fully acheiving these principles is only possible in principle, not in practice.
+So, fully acheiving these principles is only possible in principle, not in practice as human intervention always necessary.

-This is because ADM systems attempt to emulate human decision making, which is inherently inexact.
-Therefore, due to the nuanced nature of FAT, human intervention always necessary.
+Define FAT and causal and statistical.

 F1

 F2

 A1

 A2

 T1
 T2

 Conclusion ....
 # ACTUAL END